Ed-Fi-Exchange-OSS/Meadowlark/docs/CONFIGURATION.md

 As of release 0.3.0, "Meadowlark" provides a Fastify-based API that implements (imperfectly) an Ed-Fi API compliant with Data Standard 3.3, and implements an OAuth2 API supporting the client-credentials flow.
 These services are backed by MongoDB for primary data storage.
-The Ed-Fi API also OpenSearch to handle `GET` all items and `GET` by querystring filters; in theory Elasticsearch should work as well, though the development team has not tested it.
+The Ed-Fi API also includes OpenSearch and ElasticSearch to handle `GET` all items and `GET` by querystring filters.

 The MongoDB configuration needs to have a replica set to support atomic transactions.
 Technically the replica set can contain only a single node, though